 Taking certificate authority market shares into consideration, GoDaddy has a lower proportion of its SSL certificates used in phishing attacks than the other large CAs, in part because it provides the hosting for a large proportion of the certificates which they issue, and is a long term user of Netcraft’s feed to remove phishing attacks.

 Proactive stance against fraud

-Netcraft’s phishing feed is used in all major web browsers and it is also licensed by many of the leading anti-virus, content filtering, web-hosting and domain registration companies.
-At least three separate third-party studies have found Netcraft’s anti-phishing blocklist to be the most comprehensive feed available.
+Netcraft’s malicious site feeds are used in all major web browsers and it is also licensed by many of the leading anti-virus, content filtering, web-hosting and domain registration companies.

 Netcraft’s phishing site alerts present an excellent opportunity for service providers to win new customers and reassure existing ones by taking a proactive stance against fraud.